Dierama tysonii

 Dierama tysonii is a perennial geophyte that is part of the Iridaceae family.
 The species is endemic to South Africa.
 The plant occurs in KwaZulu-Natal and the Eastern Cape in Griqualand East.
 The species has a range of 2024 km^{2} and ten subpopulations are known.
 The plant has already lost habitat to plantations and crop cultivation.
 It is currently threatened by overgrazing.

+Etymology

+The species is named for William Tyson (1851–1920), a teacher and highly active plant collector who came to South Africa from Jamaica in 1874.
+Other taxa named in his honour are Euryops tysonii, Jamesbrittenia tysonii, Salvia tysonii, and the genus Tysonia, since renamed Afrotysonia.